 Does Kraken Have an App?

-However, Kraken does offer mobile trading support on its Cryptowatch platform.
+In 2019, Kraken launched a new mobile app called Kraken Pro that offers the same security and trading options as their website.
 If you’re interested in futures trading, they also provide mobile support on their Futures platform.

 What Countries are Supported by Kraken?